 Everybody has rights at work, so make sure you know what yours are!

 When you start work you will be given a contract of employment.
 This need not be in writing at first.
-Everything you are told when you are offered the role may be part of your contract.
-Make sure you understand exactly what your job is and how much and when you will be paid.
+Everything you are told when you are offered the job may be part of your contract.
+Make sure you understand exactly what your job is, how much and when you will be paid.

 Within 2 months of starting your job your employer must give you a written statement of your terms and conditions of employment.
 This should include details of: